mvolkmann/blog/src/swift-ui.md

 not `menu` or `segmented` pickers.

-When the options are generated using `ForEach` iterating over an array, the selected value is described the `id` property values of the array elements.
+When the options are generated using `ForEach` iterating over an array, the selected value is described by the `id` property values of the array elements.
-This can be changed by specify a `tag` value for each option.
+This can be changed by specifying a `tag` value for each option.
 The type of the `tag` values must match the type of the `selection` argument.
 If these types differ, it will not be possible to select an option.